oracle-devrel/technology-engineering/cloud-infrastructure/private-cloud-and-edge/hsp/README.md

 # C3 Hosting Service Provider - IAM Policies for Isolation

-The Hosting Service Provider (HSP) model on C3 allows hosting for a maximum of 8 end customers, each isolated in a dedicated compartment with a single VCN per customer.
-To ensure the end customer can only create resources in just their own compartment a set of IAM policies are required.
+The Hosting Service Provider (HSP) model on Compute Cloud@Customer (C3) allows hosting for multiple end customers, each isolated in a dedicated compartment with a single VCN per customer.
+To ensure the end customer can only create resources in just their own compartment, a set of IAM policies are required.

 The HSP documentation suggests the following policies per end customer